Kharkare/NutriSpecTestCaseProject/README.md

 This project is a Selenium project developed using [Katalon](https://www.katalon.com/) which is a part of [NutriSpec](https://github.com/nikhilgosavi007/nutrition-web) project developed in TYPO3.

-## Prerequisites

-This project assumes NutriSpec is up and running in local ddev environment.

 ## Setup

 1. Create an account on [Katalon](https://www.katalon.com/sign-up/)